 As well as many other types of hazardous waste, ENRMF is allowed to bury Hazardous and Non-Hazardous Low-Level Radioactive Waste and Naturally Occurring Radioactive Material.
 This waste comes from the Nuclear, Oil and Gas Industries, and from the Defence, Clinical, Mineral Extraction and Construction sectors, etc. www.augeanplc.com/waste-types/

 Predicted Augean profit for 2019 is £16.5 million before tax augeanplc.com/2019/10/16/trading-update-oct-2019/ The ENRMF site alone currently generates revenue of over £15m per annum and operating profit of over £8m.
 (Press release - Augean South Landfill Option)

 Under Landfill Tax legislation, Augean is required to pay tax (currently £94 per tonne) on the material buried in the site.
 Up to 6% of this levy can be distributed through the Landfill Communities Fund to support projects which either improve the life of communities or aid nature conservation.
 This process is managed by GrantScape, with support from the Kings Cliffe Environmental Association.
 Grants of approximately £500,000 per annum are provided.

 Augean has a long-running dispute with HMRC because of alleged underpayment of landfill tax to the tune of £4.6m over a 5-year period to May 2018

 Augean are intending to make a planning application for a Development Consent Order to the Secretary of State.
-The first stage of the process is a formal public consultation which is now open.
+The first stage of the process is a formal public consultation which is open until 8th Jan.

 Their webpage gives full details.